 Television only – No nutrition or health claim may be used in HFSS product advertisements targeted directly at pre-school or primary school children.
-For the avoidance of doubt, claims referring to children's development or health are acceptable in non-HFSS product advertisements, if those claims are authorised by the European Commission.
+For the avoidance of doubt, claims referring to children's development or health are acceptable in non-HFSS product advertisements, if those claims are authorised on the applicable register.

 Television only – Although children might be expected to exercise some preference over the food they eat or drink, advertisements must be prepared with a due sense of responsibility and must not directly advise or ask children to buy or to ask their parents or other adults to make enquiries or purchases for them.
 (Please see rule 5.9 in Section 5: Children)

 Nothing in an advertisement may seem to encourage children to pester or make a nuisance of themselves